-Whole sediment toxicity assessment was carried out on five distinct sediment layers from Boggy Creek (up to 62 cm depth) and four different layers (up to 67 cm depth) from Point Sturt North site.
-The results are summarised in Tables 20-21.
+Whole sediment toxicity assessment was carried out on five distinct sediment layers from Boggy Creek (up to 62 cm depth) and four different layers (up to 67 cm depth) from Point Sturt North.
+The results are summarised in Tables 19-20.
+The major outcomes were: